Blood Lessons: What Cops Learn From Life-Or-Death Encounters

 Remsberg, law enforcement’s perennial Sgt.
 Esterhaus, continues to tell every cop in America and beyond to “be careful out there.”
 An entire generation of police officers and trainers has used his books, Street Survival, The Tactical Edge, and Tactics for Criminal Patrol as the bibles of police survival tactics.
 These powerful and informative books are to modern law enforcement what Sun Tzu’s first edition of The Art of War, was to Chinese warfare – a must read.

 Enter Blood Lessons: What Cops Learn From Life-Or-Death Encounters.
 In this new release, Remsberg has done something that’s completely different from his first three survival volumes.
 With the assistance of the surviving officers, permanent record, witnesses, victims, and sometimes even suspects, Mr. Remsberg captivatingly details more than 20 stories of survival.
-Then, instead of letting a pundit “Monday morning quarterback” the incidents, he lets the officer-survivors themselves tell the reader what they learned in each dramatic event...a term that falls far short from effectively describing these incidents.
+Then, instead of letting a pundit “Monday morning quarterback” the incidents, he lets the officer-survivors themselves tell the reader what they learned in each dramatic event...a term that falls far short of effectively describing these incidents.
 There are no real words to describe these encounters from the outside in, but the officers, with the help of Charles Remsberg, paint pictures more vividly than Hollywood ever could and more honestly than Hollywood ever would.

 Officers in these real life dramas have faced down murderers, torturers, bank robbers, terrorists, bushwhackers, active shooters, mad dog killers and even mad dogs.

 They have been shot at and missed, shot at and hit, ambushed, stabbed, bitten, hit by cars, and bombed.
 They have survived comas, lost their sight, their hearing, limbs, and sometimes their partners.
-In each story the officers share how they struggled back from the brink and survived physically, legally, and emotionally after a few seconds of ultimate challenge and horrific terror, which interrupted and quite often changed their lives.
+In each story, the officers share how they struggled back from the brink and survived physically, legally, and emotionally after a few seconds of ultimate challenge and horrific terror, which interrupted and quite often changed their lives.

-Then, in a retrospective, they share their hard learned and dearly paid for lessons of survival with all officers who pick up this book and read it.
+Then, in a retrospective, they share their hard-learned and dearly paid for lessons of survival with all officers who pick up this book and read it.

 Read this book and then read it again.
 Then put it down and in another year read it again.
 If you want to share the book with another officer, buy another one and give it as a gift, but save yours.